20 fun things to do in London this September – with kids!

 Website

-Where: Various locations along the River Thames; see website for details.
+Where: Various locations along the Thames river; see website for details.

 Family events at the Southbank Centre